Moutoussamy/BankCustomersChurnPred/README.md

 ## Scaling the continuous descriptors

-I will scale the continuous descriptors with the standard Scaler.
+I will scale the continuous descriptors with the Min Max Scaler.

 # Models Building